Does Maximal Extractable Value (MEV) exist on Hedera?

 • Leaderless network: Hedera is a leaderless network, which means that no single node can unilaterally decide the order of transactions and all nodes are able to receive transaction submissions.
 This approach eliminates the possibility of a single node or a group of nodes unilaterally deciding the transaction order, making it virtually impossible for an attacker to exploit MEV.

-• No mempool: Transactions on Hedera are not held in a memory pool by validators, making it impossible for a malicious node to exploit transaction ordering.
+• No mempool: Transactions on Hedera are not held in a memory pool by consensus nodes, making it impossible for a malicious node to exploit transaction ordering.

-• No bribing of validators: Hedera does not have variable transaction fees — they’re fixed, based in USD, and paid in $HBAR.
-This fee structure eliminates the ability for clients submitting transactions to pay more/incentivizes validators to prioritize their transactions.
+• No bribing of consensus nodes: Hedera does not have variable transaction fees — they’re fixed, based in USD, and paid in $HBAR.
+This fee structure eliminates the ability for clients submitting transactions to pay more/incentivizes consensus nodes to prioritize their transactions.

 • Consensus timestamps: Using consensus timestamps helps to ensure that no participant can manipulate the order of transactions by adjusting their local clocks.
 This feature adds another layer of protection against MEV-related attacks and reinforces the fairness of the transaction ordering process.